 On a quick note: The best restaurants on Santorini island that you should definitely not miss are Metaxy Mas, Selene, Mylos, Oia 1800, Roka, To psaraki, Feggera, and Kapari taverna.

-Below, we explain why Santorini is considered a gastronomic bliss, along with extra information regarding dining establishments on the island.
+Click on "read more" below to discover more information about Santorini restaurants: where to eat and what to order, why Santorini is considered a gastronomic bliss along with extra information regarding dining establishments on the island.

 ✔ COOKING CLASSES IN SANTORINI